BC Žalgiris: Previous kits

 The uniform colors of Žalgiris are green and white.
 The home games are played in green uniforms and the away games are played in white.
 Since 2012, Adidas was the manufacturer of the club uniforms.
 In 2018, Žalgiris started manufacturing their own uniforms, in attempt to spread the brand image of the team while also making them more affordable to fans.

-Statistical leaders

-All-time points per game in European games (PPG)

-Bold denotes still active with the team.
-Italics denotes still active, but not with the team.